Hand-Eye Calibration-related Concepts

 -

-During calibration, connect the robot.
-Mech-Vision automatically plans the calibration path, controls the robot to move along the planned path, and collects calibration images and poses.
+During calibration, the robot will be connected, and Mech-Vision automatically plans the calibration path, and controls the robot to move along the planned path.
+It collects calibration board images and robot flange poses at each waypoint.

 - Manual calibration